Skparab1/randomizing-algorithm/README.md

 - Works better for larger number ranges, for small ranges not all numbers are generated

-- **Important: This algorithm IS predictable and not meant for actual use.
+- **Important: This algorithm IS largely predictable and not meant for actual use.
 It will generate varying numbers that may appear to be random, but the are predictable.**

 - Also, I have written prototype algorithm that will randomize the list using the same algorithm rather than shuffling it, which is less predictable, see stats below